 Your picnic will include traditional tamales (or maybe juanas or tortillas), but also fruit, a dessert (cake or compote) and something to drink (water, “refresco”, tea or coffee).
 All prepared with local produce and surrounded by leaves in order not to use plastic.
 Remember to bring your water bottle that we will fill for you.

 Return to Leymebamba around 16 hours.
 You will have time to rest before dinner.

-2nd day: Livestock and cheese activity, weaving and painting workshop
+2nd day of traditional activities in Leymebamba: Livestock and cheese activity, weaving and painting workshop